“Abortion is fast and painless. A clean break. An easy way out. No one will ever have to know of my pregnancy.”

 Today’s adoptions are much different from those in the past and sometimes portrayed in the media.
 If you choose adoption, you are in control of the adoption process and get to choose the adoptive family who will raise your child.
 You will receive yearly pictures and letters of your child and may even maintain a relationship with the family and your child.

 And as mentioned before, your adoption services are completely free, and you may also be eligible to receive living expenses to help you with your pregnancy.

-By choosing adoption, you give your baby the gift of a wonderful childhood, an infertile couple a chance at becoming parents, and yourself a better chance of moving on from this difficult time in your life.
+By choosing adoption, you give your baby the gift of a wonderful childhood, adoptive parents who may otherwise have no opportunity a chance at becoming parents, and yourself a better chance of moving on from this difficult time in your life.

 While abortion is final, adoption is just the beginning.

 We here at American Adoptions believe if more women knew the facts about adoption, the ratio of abortions vs. adoptions would be much lower than 149:1, and there would many more women happy with their decisions.